FBakkensen/BCXLFTranslator/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please make sure your code passes all tests and follows the project's coding style.

 ## License